Requirements for Maintaining Certification as a CPEO

 Bond

-In addition to the bond that must be posted within 30 days of the notice of certification, a CPEO must continue to post a bond (or bonds) from a qualified surety for the payment of federal employment taxes using Form 14751, Certified Professional Employer Organization Surety BondPDF, in the amount described in §301.7705-2T(g)(2) for each period beginning on April 1 of any calendar year and ending on March 31 of the following calendar year (the bond period).
-As prescribed by §301.7705-2T(g)(2)(i), the amount of the bond (or bonds) with respect to the bond period must be at least equal to the greater of 5 percent of the CPEO's liability under section 3511 of the Code during the preceding calendar year (up to $1 million) or $50,000.
+In addition to the bond that must be posted within 30 days of the notice of certification, a CPEO must continue to post a bond (or bonds) from a qualified surety for the payment of federal employment taxes using Form 14751, Certified Professional Employer Organization Surety BondPDF, in the amount described in §301.7705-2(g)(2) for each period beginning on April 1 of any calendar year and ending on March 31 of the following calendar year (the bond period).
+As prescribed by §301.7705-2(g)(2)(i), the amount of the bond (or bonds) with respect to the bond period must be at least equal to the greater of 5 percent of the CPEO's liability under section 3511 of the Code during the preceding calendar year (up to $1 million) or $50,000.
 By March 1 in any calendar year, a CPEO must determine if an increase in bond amount for the new bond period beginning on April 1 of that calendar year is necessary and, if so, increase the amount of the bond covering the new bond period.

-All members of a controlled group are required to be covered by the same bond in the amount required by §301.7705-2T(g)(2), applied as if all such CPEO members were one organization.
+All members of a controlled group are required to be covered by the same bond in the amount required by §301.7705-2(g)(2), applied as if all such CPEO members were one organization.
 The controlled group representative must submit the Form 14751 with all controlled group members listed as principals on the bond.
 CPEOs who are part of a controlled group are unable to individually submit a Form 14751.
-The controlled group representative submits the bond through the IRS Online Registration System for Professional Employer Organizations.
-On the Main Menu, go to the "Manage your license information" drop down menu and select "Form 14751, CPEO Surety Bond" under the Controlled Group drop down to upload these documents.
-In addition, under the "Manage your license information" dropdown menu, there is an option to "View/Update Controlled Group", which allows the Controlled Group representative the option to change information such as phone number and mailing address.
+The controlled group representative submits the bond through the IRS Online Registration System for Professional Employer Organizations under the Controlled Group menu option.

 Beginning with the first fiscal year that ends after the CPEO's effective date of certification, a CPEO must submit a copy of its annual audited financial statements for the fiscal year by the last day of the sixth month after the end of each fiscal year.